-1) To cover also the possible need for long-term and large-scale efforts of societal transformation
+- To cover also the possible need for long-term and large-scale efforts of societal transformation

-2) To refine a structured method of co-production of knowledge and integrate this into impact modelling
+- To refine a structured method of co-production of knowledge and integrate this into impact modelling

-3) To develop and test an applicable framework for analyzing how societal change can affect local climate change vulnerabilities
+- To develop and test an applicable framework for analyzing how societal change can affect local climate change vulnerabilities

-4) To develop and test a standardized analytical framework for addressing uncertainties involved in local decision-making on climate change adaptation.
+- To develop and test a standardized analytical framework for addressing uncertainties involved in local decision-making on climate change adaptation.

 - To link mitigation and adaptation in climate risk and vulnerability assessments

 At the core of the project are 11 different cases in the 7 countries.
 The Norwegian cases concerns climate risk for the agriculture sector in Klepp municipality, regional climate analysis in Rogaland, and fish farming in Northern Norway.
 Other case studies address climate risk in connection with train infrastructure in the Netherlands, water hazards in Sweden, business along the Rhine in Germany, critical infrastructure in Germany, and southern tourism in Balearic Islands in Spain.